notcostheta/sppu-parser/Readme.md

 ### **2. Data Analysis and Visualization**

 Create a data pipeline that processes the parsed data to derive insights and generate graphs or visualizations to facilitate a better understanding of the academic performance of students.

-Visit the [Project Wiki](https://github.com/notcostheta/sppu-parser/wiki/Project-Setup) to setup your local environment and get started with the project.

 ## **Todo List**
 - [ ] Make the project colab-notebook friendly